 What It Does

-APIEase defines and runs three types of requests: HTTP Requests, Flow Requests, and Liquid Requests.
+APIEase defines and runs four types of requests: HTTP Requests, Flow Requests, Liquid Requests, and System Requests.
 Each request type is executed inside APIEase's managed environment, keeping credentials secure and ensuring logic is processed server-side.

 HTTP Requests